The 25 Best Padel Courts in the USA: Where to Play in 2026

 Where are the most padel courts in the US?
 Florida leads with 31 facilities, followed by California (13), Texas (12), New York and Illinois (5 each).
 Miami alone has more padel courts than most states.

 Can beginners play padel?
 Absolutely.
 Padel is one of the most beginner-friendly racket sports because the court is smaller, the racket has no strings, and the walls keep the ball in play longer.
+Most clubs on this list offer beginner lessons and social play sessions specifically designed for new players.

 What is the fastest-growing padel market in the US?
 Texas is currently experiencing the fastest growth rate, but Florida has the most established infrastructure.
+California, New York, and the DC corridor are also expanding rapidly.

 Find Your Court